-- Use it for basting: Brush or spoon some chimichurri sauce during the grilling process.
+- Use it for basting: Brush or spoon some sauce during the grilling process.

-- Chimichurri sandwich: spread some sauce on the surface of two pieces of bread.
+- Sandwich: spread some on the surface of two pieces of bread.
 You can also use a sandwich roll by spoon some of the sauce in between the roll.
 Place some grilled sandwich meat or vegetables on the bread slices then spoon some more sauce on top.
 Top with some mayonnaise (optional) then cut the sandwich into halves or quarters.

 - Drizzle it over grilled vegetables to give them a garlicky and herby taste.
 Totally delicious!

 - Spoon it over grilled potatoes.
 Alternatively, you can pour some of the sauce over the potatoes before grilling to give them a delicious, garlic and herb-like taste.